The 2023 Season of the National Aviary’s Peregrine Falcon Nest Cam Has Ended

 The History of Peregrines at Pitt

-The Cathedral of Learning at the University of Pittsburgh has hosted a pair of Peregrine Falcons since 2002, when “Dorothy” began nesting here with a tiercel (male falcon) named “Erie.”
-In the fall of 2007, after Erie disappeared, another male (“Erie II”, or “E2”) showed up.
-Dorothy fledged a total of 22 chicks in seven years with Erie and another 20 chicks with E2.
-Her last nesting attempt, in 2015 at age 17, which is very old for a Peregrine Falcon, was unsuccessful.
-In November 2015 a new female, “Hope,” appeared at the nest box with E2.
+2002 – Spring 2015: The Cathedral of Learning at the University of Pittsburgh has hosted a pair of Peregrine Falcons since 2002, when “Dorothy” began nesting here with a tiercel (male falcon) named “Erie.”
+In the fall of 2007, after Erie disappeared, another male (“Erie II”, or “E2”) took over.
+Dorothy fledged a total of 43 chicks, 22 with Erie and another 21 with E2.
+She disappeared in the fall of 2015 at age 16, which is very old for a Peregrine Falcon.

 Many thanks to our partners: University of Pittsburgh, M&P Security Solutions, and the Pennsylvania Game Commission.